I Think We're Gonna Need a Bigger Boat

-I Think We're Gonna Need a Bigger Boat is the debut album of the British electronic act the Brighton Port Authority.
+I Think We're Gonna Need a Bigger Boat is the only studio album of the British electronic act the Brighton Port Authority.
 It was released on Southern Fried on 6 January 2009 exclusively on amazon.com, with a regular release on 3 February.

-The Brighton Port Authority is a project of British musician Norman Cook, better known as Fatboy Slim, and his longtime engineer, Simon Thornton.
-The album features collaborations with Tom Gandey (aka Cagedbaby), Justin Robertson, Ashley Beedle, Lateef, Martha Wainwright, Jamie T, David Byrne, Dizzee Rascal, Iggy Pop, Olly Hite, Connan Mockasin, Pete York, Jack Peñate and Emmy the Great.
+The Brighton Port Authority was a project of the musician Norman Cook (Fatboy Slim) and his longtime engineer, Simon Thornton.
+It features collaborations with Tom Gandey (aka Cagedbaby), Justin Robertson, Ashley Beedle, Lateef, Martha Wainwright, Jamie T, David Byrne, Dizzee Rascal, Iggy Pop, Olly Hite, Connan Mockasin, Pete York, Jack Peñate and Emmy the Great.

-The album's title is a popular misquotation of "You're Gonna Need a Bigger Boat" from the 1975 Steven Spielberg movie Jaws.

-The track "Should I Stay or Should I Blow" from the album, featuring Ashley Beedle, is featured in the soundtrack of FIFA 10, a video game by EA Sports.